This article applies to PRTG Network Monitor 19 or later

-With SNMP, Packet Sniffer, and Flow sensors, PRTG offers different means to monitor network traffic.
+With SNMP, Packet Sniffer, and flow sensors, PRTG offers different means to monitor network traffic.
 The best solution for you depends on your network and on available resources.

 SNMP